Back to Resources

 Can I deduct materials I bought but have not used yet?

 Only the materials that went into goods you sold are deductible this year.
-Unused raw materials, WIP, and finished goods on hand at year-end are inventory -- they carry forward and become a deduction when you eventually sell them.
+Unused raw materials, WIP, and finished goods on hand at year-end are inventory.
+They carry forward and become a deduction when you eventually sell them.

 NorthOS tracks your maker expenses by T2125 line